keptn/keptn.github.io/content/docs/develop/integrations/sli_provider/index.md

 ## Implement custom SLI-provider

 **Incoming Keptn CloudEvent:** An *SLI-provider* listens to one specific Keptn CloudEvent type, which is the [sh.keptn.internal.event.get-sli](https://github.com/keptn/spec/blob/0.1.2/cloudevents.md#get-sli) event.
-Next to event meta-data such as project, stage or service name, this type of event contains information about the indicators, time frame, and labels to query.
+Next to event meta-data such as project, stage or service name, the event contains information about the indicators, time frame, and labels to query.
 For more details, please see the specification [here](https://github.com/keptn/spec/blob/0.1.3/cloudevents.md#get-sli).

 **Functionality:** The functionality of an *SLI-provider* focuses on querying indicator values from an external data source.
 Before a query can be fired towards the data source, the following steps are necessary: